LezaMalik/Programming_Concepts/coding.md

 ## Coding Questions
-*Following are some of the important General Coding Questions.*
+*Following are some of the important questions related to general coding.*

 ### Question 1 : Two Sum